avinashbhat/avinashbhat.github.io/_pages/now.md

 #### Work
  - LDAP Configurations
  - RNNs - I recently worked on a [notebook using the Stack Overflow data](https://www.kaggle.com/avinashbhat/simplernn-on-stack-overflow-data) on Kaggle.
+A post on this soon.
-Currently studying word embeddings an code embeddings.
+ - Currently studying word embeddings and code embeddings.
 <br/>
 <br/>